A McLaren supercar has never been more cosseting or well-built, but a true GT this is not. It doesn’t mean the package is not appealing though

 Can you guess?
 Of course you can.
 Carbonfibre monocoque (here dubbed MonoCell II-T, the T standing for Touring), aluminium double wishbone suspension and all that other good stuff.
 Again… I understand this level of perceived commonality is annoying to some, but taken in isolation it’s hard not to be impressed with the attributes they all contribute towards: a weight of 1530kg (for comparison a DB11 V12 is 1875kg, a 911 Turbo S 1675kg), a suspension system capable of delivering exceptional roll stiffness with superb ride quality, and an incredibly stiff structure to allow precise tuning.

-New for the GT is what McLaren calls Proactive Damping Control, which uses sensors to proactively prime the dampers for irregularities in the road surface, softening the ride when required, but without compromising overall body control.
+With the GT McLaren introduced what it calls Proactive Damping Control, which uses sensors to proactively prime the dampers for irregularities in the road surface, softening the ride when required, but without compromising overall body control.
 The GT does not use the 720S’s hydraulically cross-linked suspension, rather a more traditional combination of coil springs, adaptive dampers and anti-roll bars.